Finding That Special Bottle for Valentine's Day

-It’s February, and you know what that means?
-Time to find that extra special bottle of vino for your wine loving valentine!
-I’ve got some tips up my sleeve for doing just that.
+I’ve got some tips up my sleeve for finding the perfect bottle of wine for Valentine's Day.
 I’m all about finding “unique” rather than off the charts expensive and because there are so many amazing wines out there, it’s good to narrow down the style of wine you’re looking for.
 If you know, for example, that you want to go with a big, mouth-filling, tannic red with beautiful oak with a wow factor — and Cabernet might be on your mind — just know that there are other options in the world of wine that have similar flavor profiles and can be just as satisfying.

 Here in the U.S. we tend to focus on the grape, or varietal, and tend to buy based on what we know.
 Most U.S. producers — and more and more non-domestic wineries — are putting the grape on the label to make it easier for the consumer to know what they are getting.
 But in most of Europe, they have always named their wines by the region vs the grape, i.e., Bordeaux, Burgundy, Barolo, Chianti, etc. It’s the consumer’s job to know what the grapes are in that region.
 It’s important to note, though, that if you have a sense — stylistically — of the wine region, you don’t always have to know exactly what the grapes are to know what type of wine you’re buying.

-And so, in light of the amorous season, I’ve chosen to focus on 2 “hotter” regions that cater to my Latin Lover mood.
+And so, in light of the amorous season, I’ve chosen to focus on two “hotter” regions that cater to my Latin Lover mood.

 Spain’s Beautiful Values

-Last month, I talked about “old world vs new world” wines i.e. Europe vs just about everything else.
 There are so many wine regions that offer such great bang for your buck.
 A European country which has some gorgeous, “new world-style” wines is Spain.
-Tempranillo, Spain’s most well known grape is a fantastic go-to wine and is often blended with Syrah, Grenache, Carignan and sometimes Cabernet.
+Tempranillo, Spain’s most well known grape, is a fantastic go-to wine and is often blended with Syrah, Grenache, Carignan and sometimes Cabernet.
 You’ll find that many of these wines come from Rioja, the region north of Madrid, as well as from Ribera del Duero and Priorat.
 These are often voluptuous, juicy wines and can range from around $15 all the way up to several hundred dollars.
-Maybe you’ve bought that special someone a ticket to Spain, so why not celebrate your trip with a delicious bottle of Tempranillo?
+Maybe you’ve bought that special someone a ticket to Spain – celebrate your trip with a delicious bottle of Tempranillo?

 Argentina’s Carnivore-loving Wines